-Then you see it: those two red pennants that indicate a gale warning.
-But what is a gale warning?
+Then you see it: two red pennants on the lifeguard stand that indicate a gale warning and that it is not safe to go into the water.
+But what is a gale warning and can you still surf in it?

 Gale force winds are defined by the National Weather Service (and pretty much everyone else) as winds that are sustained at: